 Lexington-Fayette County Health Department

-Providing vaccinations for those in phases 1A – 1C through appointment-only vaccination clinics as available.
+Providing vaccinations for those 18 and older who live or work in Fayette County.
+Vaccinations are available through appointment-only vaccination clinics as available.

 Dates and times of those clinics will be announced by the Lexington-Fayette County Health Department.